Aur3lienH/Neurocore/README.md

 ### 3.1.
 Create a neural network

-Some examples of how to create a neural network:
+How to create a neural network.

 ```c++
 #include "Network.h"